OpenNebula/website/content/quick_start/try_opennebula/try_kubernetes_on_opennebula/managing_k8s_with_rancher.md

 Click the **Install** button at top right.

-The Rancher UI will take you to the **Installed Apps** screen, where Longhorn should be displayed as "Deployed".
+The Rancher UI will take you to the **Installed Apps** screen, where Longhorn should be displayed as "Deployed" (near the bottom of the image below).

 ![><](/images/rancher_apps_longhorn_deployed.png)